Dream of having the confidence to travel solo?

 Afternoon: Center for Civil and Human Rights

 I’ve been making lots of jokes about fish and pinching children, but now it’s time to get serious.
-One of the newest and most important attractions in Atlanta is the Center for Civil and Human Rights.
-It documents the fascinating history of the Civil Rights movement in Atlanta, the South, and around the world.
+One of the most important attractions in Atlanta is the Center for Civil and Human Rights, which documents the fascinating history of the Civil Rights movement in Atlanta, the South, and around the world.
 I’m going to set my joke meter to zero and share with you:

 Three facts about civil rights